Campania

 Did you know that the landscape around the Reggia di Caserta was designed to look like a violin?
 Learn more about this UNESCO Heritage Site near Naples.

-A month-by-month, personal account of my first year living in Italy.
+How do you spend one year in Italy?
+Here’s a month-by-month, personal account of my first year living and traveling in Italy.